• Skip to main content

 March 5, 2021

-A walk-in clinic allows patients to conveniently see a primary care physician without the need for an appointment.
+A walk-in clinic allows patients to conveniently see a primary care provider without the need for an appointment.
 This is particularly beneficial if someone has an urgent health care need that’s not an emergency or if they have a hectic schedule that makes scheduling appointments in advance difficult.

 Respiratory Infections

-Walk-in clinic physicians routinely treat respiratory infections.
+Walk-in clinic providers routinely treat respiratory infections.
 They will give you a checkup, assess your symptoms, listen to your breathing, and maybe even conduct an X-ray.
 Based on what they find, you will get a diagnosis for a respiratory infection as well as a treatment plan.

-Clinic physicians can prescribe medications, including antibiotics.
+Clinic providers can prescribe medications, including antibiotics.
 Many clinics even send prescriptions directly to your choice of pharmacy, so all you have to do after leaving is pick up your medications at your selected facility.

 Earaches